-We may not be able to significantly expand our customer base by soliciting customers of our competitors because customers tend to standardize materials handling procedures and are reluctant to change their standardized manufacturing processes.
+We encounter difficulties in soliciting customers of our competitors because customers tend to standardize materials handling procedures and are reluctant to change their standardized manufacturing processes.

-Once an original equipment manufacturer or a microelectronics manufacturer has selected particular materials management products, that manufacturer typically must qualify those products before incorporating them into customized manufacturing procedures that assure precise and consistent processing steps.
-Qualification and incorporation of materials management products by manufacturers can be time-consuming and expensive.
+Once an original equipment manufacturer or a microelectronics manufacturer has selected particular materials management products, that manufacturer generally incorporates those products into customized manufacturing procedures, assuring precise and consistent processing steps.
 After these procedures have been established, manufacturers are very reluctant to switch to another provider of materials management products.
 Accordingly, it may be difficult to sell our products to a manufacturer that has already selected a competitor's products.